AwesomenessXP/genshin-scanner/README.md

-# Genshin Scanner
+# Genshin Artifact Scanner

 I'll be using an OCR API to make an app that scans an uploaded screenshot, validates the data, and output results to the user.
-I don't know much about using APIs, so hopefully I learn something from this project.
+I don't know much about using APIs, but hopefully I learn something from this project.

 # Specs